 Even with all of my SNAFUs, I made it to Carlsbad Caverns before closing time (don't ask me which time zone).

-Tighty and mighty I want to call these two Tighty and Mighty.
+I want to call these two Tighty and Mighty.

-Fatty And this one Fatty.
+And this one Fatty.

-Cave selfie "Proof" that I was in Carlsbad Caverns!
+"Proof" that I was in Carlsbad Caverns!
 I'm not sure if this photo conveys how unbelievably tired I was at this point.
 This might be the most tired I've ever been, and I've done a lot of things with low-sleep.
 I have done offshore sailing races on a watch system, and I once did a 36-hour 4-leg flight from Guatemala City to Sydney.
 None of those quite matched how I drained I felt while trying to "see" Carlsbad Caverns.
 Maybe it's because I'm old, or maybe it was because I had just hiked over 40 miles without proper sleep, or maybe it's adding that onto the 60 miles I had done in the previous days.
 Whatever the reason, it was a long day!

-Ladder to hell?
 I'm pretty sure the apocolypse begins with something coming up this ladder.

-They don't mess around in Texas Or maybe the apocalypse begins with this?
+Or maybe the apocalypse begins with this?
 At first I thought there was a professional sports team visiting Carlsbad Caverns.
 Then I looked a little closer and these are children on the side of a bus, playing sports, in flames?????
 I've since mentioned this to a few people back in Seattle and they all basically shrug and say "Of course, it's Texas".
 So I guess I shouldn't be so surprised.

-Saw a lot of these Carlsbad Caverns had a nice little nature walk which allowed me to learn the names of the plants that I had spent the last few days (and particularly the previous night) getting up-close and personal with.
+Carlsbad Caverns had a nice little nature walk which allowed me to learn the names of the plants that I had spent the last few days (and particularly the previous night) getting up-close and personal with.

-And these The prickly pears look like cactuses, and always stood at the ready to prick you if you lost your footing, but I decided that these bushes were the worst.
+The prickly pears look like cactuses, and always stood at the ready to prick you if you lost your footing, but I decided that these bushes were the worst.
 Prickly, annoying to get past, ugly.

-Whites City, the end Is that the end in sight?
+Is that the end in sight?
 Whites City?
 Yes, yes it is.

-End selfie Final selfie.
+Final selfie.

-End selfie (emotion) But this is actually how I felt.
+But this is actually how I felt.

-Lost my trekking pole Sad to not be finishing with my trekking pole.
+Sad to not be finishing with my trekking pole.

-Goodbye trusty stick One of the rangers at Carlsbad Caverns questioned me about my stick as I sneakily left it in the bushes outside the doorway.
+One of the rangers at Carlsbad Caverns questioned me about my stick as I sneakily left it in the bushes outside the doorway.
 You are not allowed to "harvest" things from a National Park, so I promised him that the stick either "didn't come from the park" or that I would leave it behind somewhere.
 So I left the stick just inside the boundary fence at Whites City.

-The damage I blame Ocotillo for these scars!
+I blame Ocotillo for these scars!

 Day 5: 23 miles (36km).